 Bottomline

 Axis Bank has several transfer partners and several conditions.
 Firstly, these transfer partners are segregated into two groups.
 Additionally, there is a transfer limit at the Customer ID level.
 Then, there is a transfer ratio.
-The transfer limit is reset on 1st Janurary every year.
+The transfer limit is reset on 1st January every year.